-Before starting the teardown process is an option to
+Before starting the teardown process, there is an option to

 Clean up resources after tearing down.
-If checked, this process will also remove any data stored in the assembly.
-If left unchecked, any data written to the assembly database will remain available.
+If checked, this process permanently removes any data stored in the assembly.
+If left unchecked, any data written to the assembly database remains available.

 When selecting Teardown Assembly, an option to

 Clean up resources after tearing down is available.
-When checked, any data associated with the assembly will be deleted too.
+When checked, any data associated with the assembly will be permanently deleted.

 Should an assembly fail to deploy, check diagnostics for reported errors.
 Ensure your assembly has at least a database, schema and one or more streams.
 An assembly does not require a pipeline to be deployed.